vtex-apps/io-documentation/docs/en/Recipes/style/using-css-handles-for-store-customization.md

 ## Step by step

 1. Upon inspecting the page, find the CSS Handle for the component you want to customize.
+You can also check the Customization section in the [block's documentation](https://vtex.io/docs/components/all)

 ![css-handles-inspect](https://user-images.githubusercontent.com/52087100/67318146-79cfef00-f4e1-11e9-8c63-56cae3c6d593.png)